 Perfect!
 My son was very happy with the first lesson and will be continuing.

-Thousands of teachers can teach you essay writing.
+Thousands of tutors can teach you essay writing.
 Find private lessons closest to you.